 - Decreasing Disposables in December from Kitchen Stewardship

-- How to Create a Paperless Kitchen from Simple Mom
+- How to Create a Paperless Kitchen from The Art of Simple

 Your challenge this week, should you choose to accept it, is to identify what is in your trash and create strategies for reducing it.
 Use this Trash Challenge printable to help you keep track of what you’re throwing away.